 In the artistic experiment, I explore bobbin lace-making as a practice of aesthetic thinking.
 I not only rethink scientific methods in aesthetic practice but also reflect on my artistic concepts through theory and real-life issues in order to interlace them into a sustainable mesh of knowledge.
 Like a feedback apparatus, the artistic experiment stays in constant correspondence with the scientific and socio-political world in order to entangle in an aesthetic thinking practice that opens up for multiplicity and more inclusive ideas of knowing.

 Christine Rafflenbeul (1983 DE) is an artistic researcher with a background in Fashion, Costume and Textile Product Design.
 She obtained her MA with a focus on Design Research at HAW Hamburg (2021).

 In her practice, Rafflenbeul explores spaces of possibility for more inclusive re-imaginations of knowing and not-knowing.
 By experimenting with handicrafts she investigates practice-based modes of thinking.
 She aims to make visible a reflective meshwork of situated knowledges in extension to traditional epistemology.

-Rafflenbeul is a laureate of 'Ausgezeichnet', the award for outstanding, research-related Masters Theses awarded by the 'Centre for Design Research', HAW Hamburg (2021), and grant recipient of the 'Peer to Peer-Academy' (2021) in Bremen.
+Rafflenbeul is a laureate of Ausgezeichnet, the award for outstanding, research-related Master‘s Theses by the Centre for Design Research, HAW Hamburg (2021) and grant recipient of the Peer to Peer-Academy (2021) in Bremen.

-She was a guest lecturer at HAW Hamburg (2021) and a contributor to the panel on 'Standards of Good Scientific Practice in Design Research' at the general meeting of the Society for Artistic Research in Germany (2022).
+She was a guest lecturer at HAW Hamburg (2021) and a contributor to the panel on „Standards of Good Scientific Practice“ in Design Research at the general meeting of the Society for Artistic Research in Germany (2022).